 Borghese Gallery houses an impeccable collection of paintings and sculptures.
 Here are a few that you can look out for on your visit.

-A. Yes, Borghese Gallery is a family-friendly tourist attraction.
+Yes, Borghese Gallery is a family-friendly tourist attraction.

-A. Yes, visitors with reduced mobility can rent wheelchairs.
+Yes, visitors with reduced mobility can rent wheelchairs.

-A. Yes, Borghese Gallery has a small cafe in the basement where you can purchase snacks and drinks.
+Yes, Borghese Gallery has a small cafe in the basement where you can purchase snacks and drinks.

 Borghese Gallery tickets come with a mandatory 2-hour time slot.
 Visitors need to complete the tour in the stipulated time to allow the next batch of tourists.

 Borghese Gallery is absolutely worth the visit.
 The collection showcases the best of Italian renaissance art.